Lionsberg/lionsberg-wiki/README.md

 Our mission is to connect and inspire a diverse global community to design and build itself so that together we can design and build a better world.

 This wiki is a powerful and detailed back-end for more user-friendly and polished front end that is in development.
 This wiki contains thousands of interrelated pages and topics that are being progressively articulated.
 If you click a link and it doesn't work it is not an error, it is a feature and inner look into the ongoing development of this cultural artifact.

 [[Jordan Nicholas Sukut]] is the founder and architect of Lionsberg and the [[New Vision and Plan]].
 Understanding him will help you understand Lionsberg. [[Above The Chaos]] is Jordan's blog and a place to find some narrative content.

 Jordan's Vision and Goal and Lionsberg's Vision and Goal are to confront and overcome the [[Meta Crisis]] and accomplish the [[Meta Goal]] in service of [[One]] and [[All]].
+The central animating Spirit is [[One]], and the uniting principle is [[Love]].

 [[Beyond The Meta Crisis - A Blueprint for a Better Future]] offers the most user friendly and accessible outline to New Vision and Plan currently available.